peernova/kestra-client-sdk/README.md

 Documention is avaible on https://kestra.io/docs/api-reference/kestra-sdk

-> [!CAUTION]
-> This SDK is in early development.
-We will communicate when a stable first beta version will be available.

 ## SDK usage by language

 The repository currently ships SDKs for Python, Java, JavaScript, and Go.
 The snippets below show how to install each package, authenticate with either Basic credentials or a service account API key, and perform a basic flow lifecycle: create a flow, update it, then trigger a new execution.